E-mail: [email protected]

 His 1997 concert in Washington, D.C. was broadcast nationwide on National Public Radio (NPR) and earned him a nomination for Best Debut Artist.
 In 2004, he became the first concert pianist to perform in Monrovia (Liberia), a concert organized by Jacques P. Klein, United Nations Special Representative in Liberia.
 United Nations broadcast this concert live throughout the African continent.

-Toperich is also a Featured Columnist at U.S. Military.com and has a blog with the Huffington Post.
+Toperich is also a Featured Columnist at U.S. Military.com, a Contributor to The Hill, and holds a blog with the Huffington Post.

 Early Life and Education